yep/gnutls-gpg-gpgme-for-ios/README.md

 When run, the scripts download the respective source files, do simple dependency checks and compile.

 The resulting libraries are universal binaries for the following platforms: i386 and arm7.
-This means they can be used with all iOS devices including the simulator.
+This means they can be used with iPhone 3gs and newer.
+Last revision to support arm6 (original iPhone and iPhone 3g) is SHA: 30160d92a0d0051001113ab580bbde09ba52020d.

 To use the libraries, include the library from the created lib/ directory and header files from include/.